Cray-HPE/docs-csm/operations/rack_resiliency/ConfigMaps.md

 During every monitoring interval, the following things are done:

 - For each critical service, the following fields are updated:
-    - `status`: Configured/ Unconfigured/ Partiallyconfigured
+    - `status`
-        - Configured: All pods are running.
+        - `Configured`: All pods of the service are running.
-        - Unconfigured: No pods running.
+        - `PartiallyConfigured`: At least one pod of the service is running, but not all.
-        - Partiallyconfigured: Few pods running.
+        - `Unconfigured`: No pods of the service are running.
-    - `balanced`: true/ false
+    - `balanced`
-        - true: service is spread across zones.
+        - `true`: The service is spread across zones.
-        - false: service is not spread across zones (multiple replicas are in same zone).
+        - `false`: The service is not spread across zones (i.e. multiple replicas are in the same zone).
 - Zone information is updated for:
     - Kubernetes: name and status of nodes.
     - Ceph: name and status of nodes and OSDs.

 ## Viewing ConfigMap